kkettip/game_outcome_prediction/README.md

 1. EDA:  Drop rows with NaN and duplicates.
 Also, convert Metric Dates and Game Date to the same date format.

-2. Define X and Y using the following code:
+2. Define X and Y:

 ```
 Model 1:  All variables are used for the X value except for game outcome, while game outcome is used for the y value.